Harmony Gold Mining Company Limited (HMY) vs. Its Peers: A Comparison - News Heater

-The average price predicted by analysts for HMY is $4.08, which is -$0.19 below the current price.
-The public float for HMY is 432.93M and currently, short sellers hold a 1.60% ratio of that float.
-The average trading volume of HMY on July 25, 2023 was 3.78M shares.
+The average price predicted by analysts for HMY is $4.08, which is $0.01 above the current price.
+The public float for HMY is 432.93M and currently, short sellers hold a 1.52% ratio of that float.
+The average trading volume of HMY on July 31, 2023 was 3.73M shares.

 Top 5 AI Stocks to Buy for 2023